prograhammer/vue-library-template/README.md

 GitHub Pages will look for the built index.html in your repo's root when you upload it.
 See the section [Don't Forget to Put your Docs Site Online](#dont-forget-to-put-your-docs-site-online) further down.

+#### Add externals

+If you are using certain dependencies (ie. Lodash, jQuery, etc.) that you think clients would more likely provide in their own project or in their site directly as a script globally (such as from a CDN) then you can use Webpack's externals configuration for this.
+You can [read more here](https://webpack.js.org/guides/author-libraries/#add-externals).

 #### Let's Build

 ``` bash